The Polar Express (film): Train trips

 Alongside the steam operated Polar Express trains run at numerous Heritage Railway's over the UK, Vintage Trains run their trains on the UK Mainline Network.
-Their trains have been operated with a selection of steam locomotives which has included Great Western 4-6-0 Hall class No. 4965 Rood Ashton Hall for the ride, albeit being renamed Polar Star (this name was originally worn by 4005 "Polar Star" & later 70026 "Polar Star"), as of 2022 these trains still run with their latest programme of trains being hauled by Great Western 4-6-0 Castle Class No. 7029 Clun Castle.
+Their trains have been operated with a selection of steam locomotives which has included Great Western 4-6-0 Hall class No. 4965 Rood Ashton Hall for the ride, albeit being renamed Polar Star (this name was originally worn by 4005 "Polar Star" & later 70026 "Polar Star"), as of 2023 these trains still run with their latest programme of trains being hauled by Great Western 4-6-0 Castle Class's No. 5043 Earl of Mount Edgcumbe and No. 7029 Clun Castle.
 These trains run between Birmingham Moor Street and Dorridge.

 Concert presentations

 In 2021, CineConcerts in partnership with Warner Bros.
 Consumer Products presented The Polar Express in Concert, being symphony hall showings of the movie backed by a live symphony orchestra and choir.

 The Polar Express Experience

 In November 2007, SeaWorld Orlando debuted the Polar Express Experience, a motion simulator ride based on the film.
 The attraction was a temporary replacement for the Wild Arctic attraction.
 The building housing the attraction was also temporarily re-themed to a railroad station and ride vehicles painted to resemble Polar Express passenger cars.
 The plot for the ride revolves around a trip to the North Pole on Christmas Eve.
 Guests feel the motion of the locomotive as well as the swinging of the train on ice and feeling of ice crumbling beneath them.
 The attraction was available until January 1, 2008, and was open annually during the Christmas season.
-2015 was the final year of operation for the Polar Express Experience and Wild Arctic has since operated on a year-round schedule.
+2015 was the final year of operation for the Polar Express Experience and Wild Arctic was operated on a year-round schedule until 2021.

-The 4D film, distributed by SimEx-Iwerks, has been shown at other amusement parks around the world including Cincinnati Zoo and Botanical Garden, Stone Mountain, Dollywood (during the annual Smoky Mountain Christmas event), Vancouver Aquarium (2009—2010).
+The 4D film, distributed by SimEx-Iwerks, has been shown at other amusement parks around the world including Cincinnati Zoo and Botanical Garden, Stone Mountain, Dollywood (during the annual Smoky Mountain Christmas event), Vancouver Aquarium (2009–2010).